-Both these courses are well thought out, present the material in a linear manner where each lesson builds on the previous, have great editing with on-screen diagrams, and the content of the courses are great and perfectly able to get you jammin' to the blues.
+The course is well thought out, presents the material in a linear manner where each lesson builds on the previous, has great editing with on-screen diagrams, and the content of the course is great and perfectly able to get you jammin' to the blues.

 Yes, it is a DVD based blues guitar lesson, so it will cost money.